 Below is a simple one-minute video showing how to do it correctly.
 For additional instructions and more information on the process, benefits etc. you can refer to this link as well.

 The Power of Yoga

 This trick may seem very simplistic and something that would never work, but I can say from experience that it does indeed.
 Of course, it requires some initial conditioning/training on your part to be usable during a meltdown.
-But once you have taught your child this Basic Kundalini Yoga, it could be a handy weapon in controlling tantrums, whining, and meltdowns.
+But once you have taught your child this Basic Kundalini Yoga, it could be a handy weapon for controlling tantrums, whining, and meltdowns.
 And I can assure you from experience that children as young as 4.5-years-old can learn it easily when sufficiently exposed to it.